 WHAT DETERMINES PARENTING TIME?

 To establish a time-sharing arrangement, courts will look at various factors, set out in Section 61.13 (3) (a-t), Florida Statutes, that include, among others, the following:

-The ability of each parent to participate in the child's needs including school and extracurricular activities
+The ability and availability of each parent to participate in and provide for the child's needs;

 GET HELP WITH CHILD CUSTODY MATTERS

 If you or a loved one have questions about child custody or are looking for greater guidance on it, contact our firm to schedule a free consultation.
 Stan Peeler has assisted individuals for over 35 years with family law matters, tailoring solutions based on their individual circumstances.

 Call our office at 850-432-7705 to speak with us directly or complete our form online by providing us with information about your legal needs.
 We will call you to schedule an office appointment within one business day.